-A multi page site is a different way for you to showcase your content and add visitor interactions to your site.
+A multi-page site is a different way for you to showcase your content and add visitor interactions to your site.
 Check out our example of a multiple page site here.
-This PRO feature will enable you to convert your one pager into a multiple page site with ease.Here's how you can create a multiple page site Strikingly!
+Everyone can now use this feature.
+You can have up to 5 pages for Free and Limited plan users, and 100 pages for Pro and VIP plan users.

 Before You Begin